Diameter protocol tutorial | Messages, AVPs, and comparison with Radius

 - The delivery of AVPs in a protocol message.
-An AVP is the basic unit to carry a parameter.
-To make AAA work, the client application sends parameters (user, pass, etc.) to the server, the place holder for these values is called AVP.
+An AVP is a basic unit to carries a parameter.
+To make AAA work, the client application sends parameters (user, pass, etc.) to the server, the placeholder for these values is called AVP.

 - Capability Negotiation.

 - Support for the addition of new AVPs.